mohitjain/mohitjain/_posts/2013-04-14-dummy-smtp-for-emails-testing-on-heroku.markdown

 categories: testing development ruby-on-rails
 ---

-Looking for a solution for email testing on heroku.
+Looking for a solution for email testing on Heroku.
 [Mailtrap](http://mailtrap.io/) is a solution released by [railsware](http://railsware.com/).
 Here is how you can use it.

 ##Installation